stuarthayhurst/privacy-menu-extension/README.md

 ## Build dependencies: (Only required if running `make release`)
   - `All install dependencies`
+  - sed (`make translations`)
   - python3 (`make prune`)
   - optipng (`make compress`)

 ## Want to help?
   - Help with the project is always appreciated, refer to `docs/CONTRIBUTING.md` to get started
-  - Documentation and code changes are both welcome!
+  - Documentation, code changes and translations are always welcome!

 ## Bug reporting / debugging:
   - A live feed of GNOME's logs can be accessed with `journalctl /usr/bin/gnome-shell -f -o cat`